FalseNegativeLab/mlscorecheck/docs/01c_consistency_checking.rst

 Multiclass classification
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In multiclass classification scenarios only single testsets and k-fold cross-validation on a single dataset are supported with both the micro-averaging and macro-averaging aggregation strategies.
+In multiclass classification scenarios single testsets and k-fold cross-validation on a single dataset are supported with both the micro-averaging and macro-averaging aggregation strategies.
+The list of supported scores depends on the experimental setup, when applicable, all 20 scores listed for binary classification are supported, when the test operates in terms of linear programming, only accuracy, sensitivity, specificity and balanced accuracy are supported.

 1 testset, no k-fold, micro-averaging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^